plgd-dev/hub/docs/guide/deployment/authorization-server.md

 ```

 ### Edit configuration file
-You can edit configuration file such as server port, certificates, oauth provider and so on.
+You can edit configuration file such as server port, certificates, OAuth provider and so on.
 Read more detail about how to configure OAuth Provider [here](https://github.com/plgd-dev/cloud/blob/v2/docs/guide/developing/authorization.md#how-to-configure-auth0).

 See an example of tls config on the followings.